SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/Installing.md

 6. Under the "Sharing Rules" header (just below the Organization-Wide Default section), scroll down to the "Summit Events Sharing Rules" section and click the “New” button.

-7. In the "Step 1: Rule Name" section, under Label field, enter "Guest User Read Access" and click tab.
+7. In the "Step 1: Rule Name" section, under Label field, enter "Guest User Read Access" and then use the tab key to tab to the next field.
 This will automatically populate the Rule Name field with "Guest_User_Read_Access."

 8. In the "Step 2: Select your rule type" section, select the "Guest user access, based on criteria" radio button.